SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 # DIS settings

-In the *DIS Settings* dialog box, you can find all program settings of the DataMiner Integration Studio:
+From the menu, choose DIS > Settings to open the DIS Settings dialog box.
+In this dialog box, you can configure all the DIS-related settings.

 - [DMA](#dma)
 - [DLLs](#dlls)